two-torial/two-torial/docs/games/bemani/gitadora/fuzzup/setup.md

 #### Buttons

 !!! tip "Set up your guitar as right-handed.
-Lefty mode is software-based."
+Lefty mode is software-based"

 !!! tip ""